 It was a one-man show, which Mohammad played well and got his place in history.
 Thus far, around sixty temples have been brought back to their original form and glory.
 But unfortunately, after the retirement of Mr. Mohammed, the renovation of the temples has stopped.
 Not only Batesar, but there are so many temples in India, which are waiting for their ‘K. K. Mohammed’ for restoration.
 And thereby bringing to light the neglected facades of magnificent history this nation has

 Exploring the Batesar temples, the time flew by.
 The complex is a window of history providing an experience of time travel.
 Nature in the vicinity is pristine and captivating.
 The complex is frequented by the national bird in abundance.
 Dance of peacocks is a sight to behold and full of pleasure.

 A private taxi is the only public transport option to reach the Batesar temple complex.
-This place is about 30-35 km from Morena and Gwalior.
+This place is about thirty to thirty-five kilometres from Morena and Gwalior.
 There is no hotel nearby.
 Travel should be avoided during summer due to extreme heat in the region, otherwise, the weather remains pleasant in the rest of the months.